 The Internal Audit Division of Berjaya Corporation Berhad was engaged to undertake the internal audit function that would enable the Audit and Risk Management Committee ("ARMC") to discharge its duties and responsibilities.
-Their role is to provide the ARMC with independent and objective reports on the state of internal controls of the operating units within the Group and the extent of compliance with the Group's established policies, procedures and statutory requirements.
+Their role is to provide the ARMC with independent and objective reports on the state of the governance, risk management, and internal controls of the operating units within the Group and the extent of compliance with the Group's established policies, procedures and statutory requirements.